LifeBogger presents the Full Story of a Football Genius who is best known by the nickname “Penalty Killer“.

 At this time, it was clear Leno’s final day with his beloved German club would come.
-All he did was to wait for an opportunity to leave.
+All he did was wait for an opportunity to leave.

-As destiny would have it, Leno became the goalkeeper who would succeed another of Arsenal great goalkeeper.
+As destiny would have it, Leno became the goalkeeper who would succeed another of Arsenal’s great goalkeepers.
 The rest, as they say, is history.

-Bernd Leno has been with Sophie Christin since August 15 2015, which happens to be the date they celebrate their anniversary.
+Bernd Leno has been with Sophie Christin since August 15, 2015, which happens to be the date they celebrate their anniversary.

-Sophie who is a German and Czech descent was born on the 17th day of February 1997 (5 Years younger than her man) in Dusseldorf, Germany.
+Sophie who is of German and Czech descent, was born on the 17th day of February 1997 (5 Years younger than her man) in Dusseldorf, Germany.

 Despite being together for a long time, both lovers haven’t directed any plans for their wedding.
 However, it is only a matter of time before wedding bells ring for the two.

 Starting off, he is a Roman Catholic by faith.
-Leno has once made efforts to visit St. Peter’s Basilica, the Vatican in Rome to have what he termed ” a special moment” with Pope Francis.
+Leno has once made efforts to visit St. Peter’s Basilica, the Vatican in Rome, to have what he termed ” a special moment” with Pope Francis.

-Leno’s respect for Casillas was reflected in his choice of team on the FIFA gaming series.
+Leno’s respect for Casillas was reflected in his choice of the team on the FIFA gaming series.
 Speaking about that, he once said…

-“I always used to play as Real Madrid on PlayStation” he said.
+“I always used to play as Real Madrid on PlayStation,” he said.
 “Casillas was a big reason for that”.

-How He Got His Nickname- “Penalty Killer”: Although Leno learned a lot from Jens Lehmann and Iker Casillas, but he could actually teach these two goalkeepers something.
+How He Got His Nickname- “Penalty Killer”: Although Leno learned a lot from Jens Lehmann and Iker Casillas, he could actually teach these two goalkeepers something.
 That is the act of “saving penalties” which gave him his beloved nickname.